-- 15. You may wish to consider whether the provider meets each of the following criteria, namely that it: - a) Is recognised to store personal data through registration with the Information Commissioner's Office; - b) Uses a range of positive information sources that can be called upon to link an applicant to both current and previous circumstances; - c) Accesses negative information sources such as databases relating to identity fraud and deceased persons; - d) Accesses a wide range of alert data sources; and - e) Has transparent processes that enable you to know what checks were carried out, what the results of these checks were and what they mean in terms of how much certainty they give to the identity of the subject of the identity enquiry. - 16.
+- 15. You may wish to consider whether the provider meets each of the following criteria, namely that it:- - 1. is recognised to store personal data through registration with the Information Commissioner's Office; - 2. uses a range of positive information sources that can be called upon to link an applicant to both current and previous circumstances; - 3. accesses negative information sources such as databases relating to identity fraud and deceased persons; - 4. accesses a wide range of alert data sources; and - 5. has transparent processes that enable you to know what checks were carried out, what the results of these checks were and what they mean in terms of how much certainty they give as to the identity of the subject of the identity enquiry. - 16.
 Data from more robust sources where inclusion is based on proof of identity (such as government departments) ought to be included (under paragraph 12(b)).
-Negative information checks (under paragraph 12(c)) minimise the risk of impersonation fraud. - 17.
-It is also important for: - a) The process of electronic verification to meet a standard level of confirmation before it can be relied on.
-In circumstances which do not give rise to concern or uncertainty, the standard level would be expected to be: - i One match on an individual's full name and current address and - ii A second match on an individual's full name and either their current address or their date of birth.
+Negative information checks (under paragraph 12 (c)) minimise the risk of impersonation fraud. - 17.
+It is also important for:- - 1.
+The process of electronic verification to meet a standard level of confirmation before it can be relied on.
+In circumstances which do not give rise to concern or uncertainty, the standard level would be expected to be: - 1. one match on an individual's full name and current address and - 2. a second match on an individual's full name and either their current address or their date of birth.